 Notes: in case of adverse conditions the tour might be cancelled.
 Please book in good advance

-The outing is free tip-based: EASYTORINO is not a tour operator nor about guided tours nor a professional activity.
+The outing is free to join: EASYTORINO is not a tour operator nor about guided tours nor a professional activity.
 It’s a welcome club of locals who love to share their places with the travelers, like with friends.

 You can join with own your bike or we can help rent one, we also have some spare bicycles you can borrow for free (limited availability).
 Personal expenses (drinks, food, bike hire, etc) must be paid directly to the businesses.

-The ride is hosted by our city expert (bike host) Roberto, he is not a licenced tour guide but a local volunteer, fine connoisseur of the places, culture and oenogastronomy.
-If you enjoyed it you can tip him at the end.
+The ride is hosted by a volunteer from our group (the “bike host”), he is not a licenced tour guide but a local volunteer, fine connoisseur of the places, culture and oenogastronomy.
+If you enjoyed the ride, you are welcome to leave him a gratuity